waterbycounty

 What's happening with rivers in White County right now?

-White County's primary USGS streamgage on the LITTLE WABASH RIVER is currently reading 7,320 cubic feet per second — 242% of the long-term mean of 3,025.3 cfs.
+White County's primary USGS streamgage on the LITTLE WABASH RIVER has a pipeline snapshot of 7,320 cubic feet per second — 242% of the long-term mean of 3,025.3 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does White County water compare to the Illinois average?